fperez/fernandoperez.org/code/indefero_dreamhost.md

 give your InDefero users unrestricted login access, as this would defeat the isolation between projects that InDefero offers.
-Their SSH keys are saved as authorized, but *only* to run a single command, a little python script called `indefero/scripts/gitserve.py` that checks that user\'s permissions in the database, and only gives them access to the repositories consistent with those permissions.
-This ensures that the special git user is not a security hole that would allow one user who knew the path to another repository he\'s normally not allowed access, to read it bypassing the web interface.
-Many thanks to Loic D\'Anterroches, the InDefero project lead, for clarifying this point.
+Their SSH keys are saved as authorized, but *only* to run a single command, a little python script called `indefero/scripts/gitserve.py` that checks that user's permissions in the database, and only gives them access to the repositories consistent with those permissions.
+This ensures that the special git user is not a security hole that would allow one user who knew the path to another repository he's normally not allowed access, to read it bypassing the web interface.
+Many thanks to Loic D'Anterroches, the InDefero project lead, for clarifying this point.

 ## Backing things up